fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I will not modify the other Markdown files in the branch, keeping information in this and other new files.

+These codes are part of development of modules for control of DC layouts using DC controllers for each track section.

 ## Codes

 ### CANASIGNALI2C_CS15